zieren/eltern-emailer/text.md

 * Linux

 Recent models of the Raspberry Pi are supported (tested on model 4, but model 3 should also work).
 See option `customBrowserExecutable` below.

+The server monitor is an [AutoHotkey](https://www.autohotkey.com/) script, i.e. it runs on Windows.

 <a id="_supported-sections-at-head"></a>
 ### Supported Sections (at HEAD)